zerotier/terraform-multicloud-quickstart/quickstart.md

 * Pinging IPv6 yields ICMPv6 Neighbor Solicitation.
 * Across clouds, and through NAT devices.

-## Where we're going
+## What lies ahead

-This repository yields a lab environment for networking party tricks.
+This repository yields a lab environment for exploring ZeroTier.

+- We shall ping
-We shall ping.
+- We shall tcpdump
-We shall tcpdump.
+- We shall manipulate interfaces and bridges
-We shall do the IPv6.
+- We shall do IPv6

 No networking devices were harmed during the production of this document.

+## The plan

 ## Technical Prerequisites

 This quickstart requires the following environmental variables

 ```
 AWS_ACCESS_KEY_ID="XXXXXXXXXXXXXXXXXXXX"
 AWS_SECRET_ACCESS_KEY="XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"